peter-abah/tic-tac-toe/README.md

 - Users can play against computer which has three game modes.
   - Easy: The computer randomly selects a valid move
   - Medium: The computer selects a winning move if there is one, or a move to prevent the opponent from winning.
 If none of those moves exist, it selects a random move.
-  - Hard: The computer uses minimax algorithm to select the best possible move. **Not done yet**
+  - Hard: The computer uses minimax algorithm to select the best possible move.
 - Users can watch the computer play against itself. *Not done yet*.

 # What I learnt